Dietary biology of the tawny owl: Interspecies predatory relationships

 Much more dangerous than larger Strix species to the tawny owl is the Eurasian eagle-owl.
 A similar wide-ranging generalist, the eagle owl most often nests in and around rock formations, often in fairly mountainous areas, but locally is also adaptive to varying habitats and may too nesting in old birds nests or on the ground, usually between the trunks of large trees.
 In terms of their dietary habits, the eagle owl appears to be perhaps an even more indiscriminate predator, attacking animals of all taxonomic classes unfortunate enough to encounter them.
 Given its far larger size and much more powerful features, the eagle owl will attack much larger prey than tawny owls, even relative to their own size.
 Tawny owls are likely to avoid encounters with eagle-owls and are fortunate in many areas that the eagle-owl, which requires a larger home range and tends to more exclusively prefer remote areas than tawnys, can be scarce to absent in some parts of Europe.
 In some areas of Spain and Italy, tawny owls have adapted to live in the vicinity of wooded montane areas and even to nesting within rock formations.
 Both countries have healthy recovered populations of eagle-owls, so tawny owls appear to locally restrict their vocal activity and tend to occur on the fringes or outside active eagle-owl ranges.
 Unlike their larger, more powerful cousin, the Ural owl, the tawny owl is not infrequently victim to predation by larger raptors.
 There are at least 300 recorded instances of predation on tawny owls in Europe by Eurasian eagle-owls.
 They tend to be taken somewhat less than other medium-sized owls, especially long-eared owls, by eagle owls by virtue of using woodlands (which differ somewhat from the habitats usually used by eagle-owls) and nesting in tree hollows.
-The other greatest predatory threat is certain to be the northern goshawk (Accipiter gentilis).
+The other greatest predatory threat is certain to be the Eurasian goshawk (Accipiter gentilis).
 There are at least a hundred cases of goshawks taking the owls and, unlike the eagle-owl, the habitats of the goshawks do fairly closely mirror those of tawny owls with the owls only spared by its different primary times of activity.